crossdsection/cakephp-userauth-jwt/README.md

 # cakephp-userauth-jwt
-A JWT Implementation with Hash Ids for user
+A JWT Implementation with Hash Ids in response